 - No client-side encryption to protect data

-As an online storage service signed by Microsoft, OneDrive’s strength is its privileged integration with Microsoft Office tools.
+As Microsoft’s online storage service, OneDrive’s strength lies in its privileged integration with Microsoft Office tools.

-The rest of the cloud storage service is classic and doesn’t really stand out from the alternatives, and it’s a shame that Microsoft hasn’t developed a dedicated application for Linux.
+The rest of the cloud storage service is conventional and doesn’t really stand out from the alternatives, and we regret that Microsoft hasn’t developed a dedicated application for Linux.

-At least, OneDrive’s prices are in a very reasonable range compared to the rest of the market.
+At least, OneDrive’s pricing is within a very reasonable range compared to the rest of the market.

-10. Dropbox: Cloud storage that has lost its appeal
+11. Dropbox: Cloud storage that’s lost its appeal

 - Good integration with external tools